DRIVING DIRECTIONS TO GET TO FLICKENNEL

 Now, if you're NOT coming from the north or east, but up from points south, such as New Mexico, it's a lot shorter to come up Highway 69 from Walsenburg to Westcliffe, from the well-marked turn-off of I-25 on the northern outskirts of Walsenburg, instead of up I-25 to Pueblo and up Highway 96.
 (If you're coming from the San Luis Valley - it's faster to go north to Salida and come down Highway 50 - I'll give the rest of YOUR directions in a moment).
 When you get to Westcliffe from the south, you'll come to a stop at Main Street, which is also Hwy.
 96. Turn right onto 96 and go approximately 1 mile, past NEARLY all the businesses and houses.
 Watch on the left for what looks like the last house at the edge of town (it is!), and take the road JUST BEFORE it, which will be CR 255 or Oak Creek Grade.
 (If you pass the "Thanks for visiting historic Silver Cliff" sign and the old mining stuff on your left, you've gone too far.)

-The Oak Creek Grade Road is paved for about the first three miles, then it's gravel all the way to Canon City.
+The Oak Creek Grade Road is paved for the first few miles, then it's gravel all the way to Canon City.
 Again, watch your mile-markers, and when you get to the 13-mile marker, there will be a big brown wall on your right that looks like stone (it's really concrete).
 Immediately past that wall, there will be a CR 66 that takes off to the right - turn onto it!
 Go about a mile to the end of CR 66, till it intersects another road, CR 271, and turn right.
-Go about 1/2 mile, or to the third mailbox on your right, the one with the dachshund on top, and you'll be at our driveway.
+Go about 1/2 mile, to the third mailbox on your right, #9801, and you'll be at our driveway.

 Landmark #1 - Starpoint Life Skills Center, at the bottom of Oak Creek Grade, where you will be leaving Canon City.
 This is at the corner of Elm Ave. and County Road 143 (Oak Creek Grade).